 Careem has followed suit.
-0.5 kms before the drop point, Careem captains get alerted for new rides which instantly puts the drop off a completed botched experience.
+0.5 kms before the drop point, Careem captains get alerted for new rides which instantly puts the drop off a complete botched-up experience.
 Without fail, the captain loses his focus and gets busy accepting new ride and misses the turns and directions….
 If you want to avoid this situation with Careem, don’t add drop location.

-Be it Careem or Uber, 50% of the time drivers don’t follow map location.
+Be it Careem or Uber, 50% of the time, drivers don’t follow map location.
 If they are, they don’t use common sense.
-So – you are either stuck with issuing directions or rolling eyes because the driver is blindly following the Google Maps.
+So – you are either stuck with issuing directions and rolling eyes because the driver is blindly following the Google Maps.

 After taking into account all the pros and cons of both these cab transport services in Pakistan, we conclude that Careem is hands down the better of the two.
 Although each of these services have their own benefits and drawbacks, but in Pakistan reliability and ease of use is far more important than global recognition.